The Top 10 Things to do in Kefalonia for Adventure Lovers

 8) Take a ferry to Lixouri and visit the blue flag beaches

-Whether you’re driving a rental car, or travelling on public transport, catching the ferry from Argostoli to Lixouri is cheap and easy.
-The ferry schedule frequently runs with a ferry every half hour (hourly from 7 pm), making it easy to add to your Kefalonia itinerary.
-The cost is approximately 8 euros each way (for a car with 2 people) and will take about 20 minutes from port to port.
+Travelling from Argostoli to Lixouri is easy, affordable and convenient for both those in rental cars and public transport.
+Ferries run frequently – with a ferry departing every half hour from morning to evening (hourly from 7 pm) – making it an ideal part of your Kefalonia itinerary.
+The cost is around 8 euros each way (for a car with 2 people) and the journey takes 20 minutes port to port.

 9) Go Snorkelling at Antisamos Beach

-Kefalonia has some of the best places to snorkel from all Greek Islands, and Antisamos beach is fantastic for marine life.
+Kefalonia has some of the best places to snorkel of the Greek Islands, and Antisamos beach is fantastic for marine life.
 It is not typical for sandy beaches in Greece to offer free sunloungers and parasols, but in Antisamos, these are included when you order food or drink from the beach bars.

 When you’re not relaxing in the sun, step into the stunning turquoise waters to see an abundance of fish and explore the rocky cliffs on either side of the beach.